neo-project/neo-express/samples/examples/README.md

 default.neo-express   # created on first `dotnet build` if missing
 ```

-Shared `Directory.Build.props` sets `Neo.SmartContract.Framework`, `Neo.BuildTasks`,
+Shared `Directory.Build.props` sets `Neo.SmartContract.Framework` and `Neo.BuildTasks`,
+builds the repository `neoxp` when available, and deploys the compiled contract to the
-`NeoExpressBatchFile`, and creates the chain file on first build.
+example's `default.neo-express` file on first build.

 Local tools (`neoxp`, `nccs`) come from [`samples/.config/dotnet-tools.json`](../.config/dotnet-tools.json).

 ## Build, deploy, invoke

-From the repository root:

 From an example folder: